 This section presents information relevant for cost development for nuclear units.

-Nuclear Plant – A facility that is licensed to produce commercial power from controlled nuclear reactions to heat water to produce steam that moves turbines.
+Nuclear Plant – A facility that is licensed to produce commercial power from controlled nuclear reactions to heat pressurized water to produce steam that drives steam turbines generators.

 Nuclear Units are units within a nuclear plant with similar ratings and conditions at the same site location.